-The Saint Patrick's day celebration at the Inn was extremely well attended, dining room and sunporch both being filled to capacity.
-Mr. and Mrs. H. H. Henderson entertained and a special party was also given by Mr. and Mrs. E. B. Bobst to fifteen friends.
+The Saint Patrick's day celebration at the Inn was extremely well attended, dining room and sunporch both being filled to capacity Mr. and Mrs. H. H. Henderson entertained and a special party was also given by Mr. and Mrs. E. B. Bobst to fifteen friends.
 Mrs. Louise Stedman entertained a party of eight, and Mr. Martin, who is a new arrival at the Inn, had eleven guests for dinner.
 Saint Patrick decorations were carried out with excellent effect.

-The Sunday night musicals at the Inn, in which New York artists appear, have proved a great attraction, and a particularly interesting program is planned for April 1.
+The Sunday night musicals at the Inn, in which New York mists appear, have proved a great attraction, and a particubely interesting program is planned for April 1.

-The management of the Inn has made special preparations

-The initial floral decorations during the Easter holidays.

-The Inn is doing an excellent business, and expects a capacity house directly after Easter A number of former guests, at present in the south, will return the beginning of guests, at present in the south, will return the beginning of the new month.
+The management of the Inn has made special preparations beautiful floral decorations during the Easter holidays.
+The Inn is doing an excellent business, and expects a capacity house directly after Easter A number of former easts, at present in the south, will return the beginning of e new month.

-The children's dancing class for Saturday, March 31, will be omitted.
+The children's dancing class for Saturday, March 31, will

 The next class will meet on April 7.